Pros and Cons of Outsourcing Customer Service

 PROS of Outsourcing Customer Service

 - It saves money.
 Outsourcing customer service is often a less expensive alternative to hiring full-time customer service staff and paying them overtime during busy seasons (up to 60%).
 Business that outsource customer service can see financial relief in utilization, SG&A, and the costs of agent attrition.
 Additionally, an outsourcer can offer flexible and affordable staffing options, including a price structure that charges per resolution, not per hour.
-(This cost-saving calculator can tell if outsourcing customer service is a good financial fit for your business.)

 - More coverage.
 Outsourcing gives you the opportunity to “outservice” your competitors by offering extended after-hour and weekend support.